nicholasdcrotty/CDVMBG_BRM_CNNOculomotorAnalysis/README.md

 ## Contents
 ### ``analysisForReplication``:
-This folder contains all of the analysis scripts (as .ipynb files) we utilized to produce the results reported in the manuscript.
+This folder contains all of the analysis scripts (as .ipynb files) we utilized to apply the CNN-based approach reported in the manuscript.

-### ``analysisForUser``:
-This folder contains a script (as a .ipynb file) designed to be a framework for users to apply our approach to their own data.

 ### ``Rscripts``
 This folder contains all of the .R files we used for the statistical interpretation of the CNN results, as well as the summary files for the Bayesian models.